Monthly Archives: September 2019

 McLuhan claimed in the late 1970’s — almost 30 years after the event — that he became interested in Innis only after Innis put The Mechanical Bride on his communication course reading list in 1951.
 This supposedly then prompted McLuhan to seek out Innis and to read The Bias of Communication.
 But, as detailed in McLuhan on first meeting Innis, McLuhan’s memory of this sequence of events was mistaken in multiple ways.

 However, most if not all of the Bride was probably indeed written before McLuhan met Innis and certainly before Innis became much of an influence on his work.
 McLuhan sometimes claimed that the Bride was finished by 1946 and then required five years’ work with publishers to see the light of day early in 1951.
-Even if this were an exaggeration, by 1947 McLuhan was able to publish two papers based on the book:
+Even if this were an exaggeration, by 1947 McLuhan was able to publish two papers based on his work for the book:

 1. S.D.
 Neill’s 1993 book, Clarifying McLuhan, was published posthumously — he died in 1992.
 It incorporated as an appendix an earlier article of his, ‘McLuhan’s Media Charts Related to the Process of Communication’, AV Communication Review, 21:3, 1973, 277-97.
 The citation from his book comes from that earlier paper.